azim-sahim/nover/README.md

        h - go to parent directory
        ~ - go to $HOME directory
      0-9 - change tab
-  RETURN - open $SHELL on the current directory
-   SPACE - open $PAGER with the selected file
-       e - open $VISUAL or $EDITOR with the selected file / - start incremental search (RETURN to finish) n/N - create new file/directory
-       R - rename selected file or directory
-       D - delete selected file or (empty) directory
+       Q - open $SHELL on the current directory e - open $VISUAL or $EDITOR with the selected file / - start incremental search (RETURN to finish) n/N - create new file/directory ctrl + R - rename selected file or directory x - delete selected file or directory
  ```

  Please read nover(1) for more information.